emonbhuiyan/BDIX-OpenWRT/README.md

 # BDIX Bypass Service on OpenWRT Router
 BDIX bypass become very popular in Bangladesh, especially in rural and urban areas.
 Socks5 is one of the popular proxy protocols here.
-What if we could use Socks5 proxy on our router?
-Yeah, we can use Socks5 proxy on the OpenWRT router with Redsocks.
+Could we use the Socks5 proxy on our router?
+Yeah, we can use the Socks5 proxy on the OpenWRT router with Redsocks.
 I customized Redsocks as BDIX, especially for BDIX proxy users.
-However, I found a very rare tutorial about how to configure Socks5 proxy on an OpenWRT router.
+However, I found a very rare tutorial about configuring a Socks5 proxy on an OpenWRT router.
 With this tutorial, we can use it on our OpenWRT router easily.
-To install and configure Socks5 proxy, ensure you have installed OpenWrt on your router.
+To install and configure the Socks5 proxy, please make sure you have installed OpenWrt on your router.
 Then run commands as follows:

 # Video tutorial
 Installation process described in this video tutorial: